sintefore/TimeStruct.jl/docs/src/manual/profiles.md

         )
 ```

-Illustration of profile values for the various time periods as defined in the profile example
+Illustration of profile values for the various time periods as defined in the profile example:
 ![Time profile values](./../figures/profiles.png)